hashkat/hashkat/docs/ThisIsHashkat.md

 <img src='../img/thisishashkat/E_follow.jpg'>
 </center>

-Hashkat‭ ‬has‭ ‬6‭ ‬Follow‭ ‬Models‭ ‬that‭ ‬specify‭ ‬how‭ ‬edges‭ ‬are‭ ‬created‭ ‬between‭ ‬agents.‭  ‬Each‭ ‬model‭ ‬has‭ ‬a‭ ‬different‭ ‬basis in graph theory.‭
+Hashkat‭ ‬has‭ ‬6‭ ‬Follow‭ ‬Models‭ ‬that‭ ‬specify‭ ‬how‭ ‬edges‭ ‬are‭ ‬created‭ ‬between‭ ‬agents.‭  ‬

-The models are:
+Each‭ ‬model‭ ‬has‭ ‬a‭ ‬different‭ ‬basis in graph theory.‭ The models are:

 *  Random‭ (‬Erdos‭ –‬Renyi‭)
 *  Preferential Attachment‭ (‬Barabasi-Albert‭)